AndrSator/SteamCMD-GUI/README.md

 SteamCMD GUI
 ============
 <img align="left" src="/Media/Logo_SteamCMDGUI.png" />
-SteamCMD GUI allows the user to use [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) on Windows without command lines and/or batch files using a very simple and intuitive graphical interface.
+SteamCMD GUI allows the user to use <a href="https://developer.valvesoftware.com/wiki/SteamCMD">SteamCMD</a> on Windows without command lines and/or batch files using a very simple and intuitive graphical interface.

 Also, can be used to run servers with parameters (srcds.exe), open and edit files like MOTD and maplist with a few clicks without browser on all the directories.